-Fukuoka City, DazaifuPage: 1/4
+Fukuoka City, DazaifuPage: 1/5

+A Festival Registered as a UNESCO World Intangible Heritage in 2016.
 It is a powerful festival, where a large number of men carry wheel-less mikoshi shrines on their shoulders throughout Hakata-ku.

 Suzukake is a famous long-standing Japanese sweets shop in Fukuoka.
 It has five locations in Fukuoka, as well as one in each Nagoya and Tokyo.I hope you can come to see the seasonally-changing artful Japanese sweets in the shop’s display window for yourself!